 This course will be organized into five domains, each of which will address a clinically significant topic in physiology.
 Our goal will be to cover a limited number of topics in depth, contrasting important differences in physiological states between health and disease.
 There will be periodic discussion of the importance of genetics on disease as well as discussion of molecular mechanisms underlying fundamental physiological processes, with a focus on topics such as cell signaling, regulation of gene expression, cell growth and differentiation, cell survival, and inflammation and how they shape disease progression.
-Emphasis will be placed on key physiological processes and chronic conditions such as the control of cell signaling, metabolic disorders, epilepsy, neoplasia, and degenerative retinal diseases.
+Emphasis will be placed on key physiological processes and chronic conditions related to cell signaling, metabolic disorders, epilepsy, neoplasia, and degenerative retinal diseases.
 Discussion of animal models will be introduced where they help to clarify the underlying mechanisms involved in human disease.
-Where suitable, students are encouraged to review background material that was covered in the corresponding chapters of the physiology textbook(s) that were used in PSL 431 and PSL 432, (Sherwood's Human Physiology).
-Required readings will consist of review articles and research papers from the primary literature that will be distributed through the course website.
-Student grades will be based on three exams, plus points awarded for in-class participation using iClickers.
+Where suitable, students are encouraged to review background material that was covered in the corresponding chapters of the physiology textbook(s) that were used in PSL 431 and PSL 432, (e.g., Sherwood's Human Physiology).
+Required readings will consist of review articles and research papers that will be distributed through the course website.
+Student grades will be based on three exams, plus points awarded for in-class participation (iClickers and team projects).

-The topics to be covered in Fall 2015 will include:
+The topics to be covered in Fall 2016 will include:

-Instructor Theme / System Associated Pathophysiology Miksicek Role of Genetics and Cell Signaling G-Protein Coupled Receptors Related in Physiology Human Diseases Olson Physiology of Metabolism a) Leptin and the Control of Appetiteb) Regulation of Bile Acid Synthesis Cox Nervous System Seizure Disorders & Epilepsy Gallo Growth, Differentiation, and Cell Survival Neoplasia Busik Vision Retinopathies and Macular Degeneration
+Instructor Theme / System Associated Pathophysiology Miksicek Role of Genetics and Cell Signaling in Physiology - GPCRs GPCRs involved in Control of Respiration Olson Physiology of Metabolism a) Leptin and the Control of Appetiteb) Regulation of Bile Acid Synthesis Cox Nervous System Seizure Disorders & Epilepsy Gallo Growth, Differentiation, and Cell Survival Neoplasia Busik Vision Retinopathies and Macular Degeneration